kinecosystem/kin-website-docs/docs/quick-start/hi-kin-python.md

 pip install kin-sdk
 ```
 ## Code walkthrough
 This tutorial covers the primary elements of the script.
-See the [Downloads](#downloads) section at the end of the article to find a copy of the full script.
+See the [Downloads](#downloads) section for the full script.

 The script simply executes a set of predefined commands.
 No user interaction is required except for the creation of a public address.

 ### The basics
 With the Kin SDK for Python installed you can create the simple `main.py` script.
 Let's import `kin`.

-Please note that we will be using `pprint` and `vars` to print to screen, this is not the most elegant way to do it and we'll make changes to our SDK soon (and then we'll update this tutorial) so that you don't need those.
+Please note that currently we use `pprint` and `vars` to print to screen.
+We know that's not the most elegant technique and we'll make changes to our SDK soon.
+We'll update this tutorial when the SDK is updated.

 ```python
 # This is the Kin SDK